 - Jesus died in our place for my sin and yours.
 It is like He traded His record of living a perfect life on earth for 33 years for my record of my life here on earth.
 The record of every thought, word and deed, every sin of omission and commission.
 He took the whole record on Himself…mine and the sins of every other person.
 Then as we come to Him by faith to trust His ability to deal with our sin, He trades record books with us, so to speak.
 Now, as His children, we have a record book that says we are as righteous as Jesus…in terms of a legal transaction.
 When the Father looks at us, He doesn’t see our sin, but He sees the righteousness of Jesus!
 (Romans 8:1-4) (Hebrews 10:11-18) This is what it means to be “in Christ.”
 (A term used often in the New Testament books of the Bible.)

 - This good news of the Gospel is not something that ends when we join the Family of GOD.
 The Gospel is good from the time we join the family on.
 We don’t need to work to become part of the family.
 We are part of the family based on the work of Jesus alone.
 It’s not based on what we do or have done.
 It is only based on what Jesus did.
 Out of our gratefulness to Him flows our worship and appreciation for what He has done.
-Out of our gratefulness to Him flows our service to Him as we minister to other around us in need.
+Out of our gratefulness to Him flows our service to Him as we minister to others around us in need.
 He forgave us.
-As time goes on, we realize and appreciate even more what a gift that forgiveness has been…whether we were a drug abuser or a murderer or someone who is self-righteous.
+As time goes on, we realize and appreciate even more what a gift that forgiveness has been…whether we were a drug abuser or a murderer or someone who is self-righteous, or gossips.
 It makes no difference.
 We are all on the same ground when it comes to being sinners.
 (Galatians 2:20-21) We are all in Christ and He is changing us because of it.